blazejwylegly/CMS/README.md

 - CSS

-Main purpose of this project, was to learn Spring and Hibernate, therefore there are only basic CSS and HTML elements.
+Main purpose of this project, was to learn Spring and Hibernate, therefore for now there are only basic CSS and HTML elements.

 Project is still under development.